 What Problem Exists

-Cybersecurity requires capabilities to defend against sophisticated attackers, which employs continuously evolving techniques that are funded by nation-states.
+Cybersecurity requires capabilities to defend against sophisticated attackers, which employ continuously evolving techniques that are funded by nation-states.
 These advanced persistent threats (APT) weaponize zero-day exploits, devise precise spear-phishing campaigns, and leverage vulnerabilities in unpatched software, among other strategies (Krebs, 2019).
 As administrators operate within this ‘assume breach’ hostile environment, they need solutions that detect the onset of an attack and automatically augment the network topology.
 For example, a system might detect an unexpected resource is downloading sensitive information for exfiltration.
 That system could mitigate this traffic anomaly by provisioning firewall policies to stop the attack.

 How is this problem being addressed